What makes Thai Massage or any other therapy unique? There are lots of massage and therapy systems to choose from, and that’s great!

 Advantage for client: For Thai Massage a table is never an advantage for the client.
 By its very nature Thai Massage requires a lot of movement and changing of positions.
 A floor mat feels more supportive and is much easier to roll around on than a narrow massage table.

-Advantage for massage therapist: The only reason why a therapist would use a table for Thai massage is that he or she is physically not able to easily move around on the floor which does require more flexibility than standing at a table.
+Advantage for massage therapist: The main reason why therapists would use a table for Thai Massage is if they are physically not able to easily move around on the floor.
+This does require more flexibility than standing at a table.

 There are several techniques that cannot be done on a massage table or at least are more awkward and difficult to do.
 I know western therapists who climb up on the table and stand on it.
 I’d rather stand on a floor mat any time.